Deep-Symmetry/beat-link/README.md

 > The safest way to successfully retrieve metadata is to configure the
 > `VirtualCdj` to use a device number in the range 1 to 4, like an
-> actual CDJ, using `VirtualCdj.getInstance().setDeviceNumber()` as described above.
+> actual CDJ, using
+> `VirtualCdj.getInstance().setUseStandardPlayerNumber()` as described
-> You can only do that if you are using fewer than 4 CDJs,
+> [above](#getting-device-details).
+You can only do that if you are
-> because you need to use a number that is not being used by any actual
+> using fewer than 4 CDJs, because you need to use a number that is
-> CDJ.
-If you are using 4 actual CDJs, you will need to leave the
+> not being used by any actual CDJ.
+If you are using 4 actual CDJs,
-> `VirtualCdj` using its default number of 5, but that means the
+> you will need to leave the `VirtualCdj` using its default number of
-> `MetadataFinder` will need to "borrow" one of the actual CDJ device
+> 5, but that means the `MetadataFinder` will need to "borrow" one of
-> numbers when it is requesting metadata.
-If three of the CDJs have
+> the actual CDJ device numbers when it is requesting metadata.
+If
-> loaded tracks from a media slot on the fourth, then there will be no
+> three of the CDJs have loaded tracks from a media slot on the
-> device numbers available for use, and the metadata request will not
+> fourth, then there will be no device numbers available for use, and
-> even be attempted.
-Even if they have not, there is no way for
+> the metadata request will not even be attempted.
+Even if they have
-> beat-link to know if the DJ is using Link Info in a way that causes
+> not, there is no way for beat-link to know if the DJ is using Link
-> the metadata request to fail, or worse, causes one of the CDJs to get
+> Info in a way that causes the metadata request to fail, or worse,
-> confused and stop working quite right.
-So if you want to work with
+> causes one of the CDJs to get confused and stop working quite right.
-> metadata, to be safe, reserve a physical player number from 1 to 4
+> So if you want to work with metadata, to be safe, reserve a physical
-> for the exclusive use of beat-link, or have all the CDJs load tracks
+> player number from 1 to 4 for the exclusive use of beat-link, or
-> from rekordbox, rather than from each other.
+> have all the CDJs load tracks from rekordbox, rather than from each
+> other.
 >
 > Alternately, you can tell the `MetadataFinder` to create a cache file
 > of the metadata from a media slot when you have a convenient moment,